-There is a wealth of knowledge available to guide you throughout your pregnancy.
-There are numerous books, websites and even apps.
-It can be easy to get lost (or misinformed) in this deluge of information.
+There are numerous books, websites and mobile apps that can guide you throughout your pregnancy.
+You may feel lost or overwhelmed with so much information.
+This is normal.
 We encourage you to speak to your doctor for reference materials that have worked for other patients.
-Customer reviews for books and apps can be another guidepost.
-Visit healthline.com/Health/Best-Pregnancy-Apps for a good overview of pregnancy apps.
-Speak to your doctor for a recommendation.
+Customer reviews for books and apps can be another helpful guidepost.
+Trust your instincts, see what others have said and talk with your doctor.

+Visit forbes.com/Health/Family/Best-Pregnancy-Apps/ for a good overview of the best pregnancy apps of 2022.